ignaciohrdz/yolo-face-parts-detector/Readme.md

 ## Data

 For this experiment I'm using a variety of facial landmark detection datasets.
-Each dataset came in a different structure, so I had to deal with that in `prepare_data.py`:
+Each dataset came in a different structure, so I had to deal with that in `prepare_full_dataset.py`:

-- Existing datasets: all these datasets were processed by converting each group of facial landmarks (eye, mouth, nose, eyebrows) to a bounding box compatible with YOLO.
+- **Existing datasets**: all these datasets were processed by converting each group of facial landmarks (eye, mouth, nose, eyebrows) to a bounding box compatible with YOLO.
   - [Helen dataset](http://www.ifp.illinois.edu/~vuongle2/helen/)
   - [Menpo2D dataset](https://github.com/jiankangdeng/MenpoBenchmark)
   - [AFW (Annotated Faces in the Wild) dataset](https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)
   - [LaPa (Landmark-guided face Parsing) dataset](https://github.com/JDAI-CV/lapa-dataset)
-  - [FASSEG (FAce Semantic SEGmentation) dataset](https://github.com/massimomauro/FASSEG-repository): This one is tricky, but I'm working on it.
+  - [FASSEG (FAce Semantic SEGmentation) dataset](https://github.com/massimomauro/FASSEG-repository): The original labels consider eyebrows and hair as a single class (hair), so I manually annotated subsets V2 and V3.
+This dataset includes many low-quality profile images, and it will probably improve performance.
-- Custom datasets:
+- **Custom datasets**:
   - [Pexels](https://pexels.com): I downloaded 257 images from this website and annotated them using [CVAT](https://app.cvat.ai/).
 As of today, I've annotated four batches of images, and I've tried to include pictures where parts of the face are missing.

 **I am not sharing any of these datasets**: they are not mine and they are 100% accessible from their corresponding sites.
 I may release the Pexels dataset that I create, though.